tendermint/tendermint/spec/abci++/abci++_methods.md

 #### When does Tendermint call `FinalizeBlock`?

 TODO check where to place this with regards to old calls
+@sergio-mena, do we want something similar for the BeginBlock sequence?

 When a node _p_ is in Tendermint consensus height _h_, and _p_ receives